Zuffa Boxing: History

 In August 2017, following the high-profile boxing match between MMA fighter Conor McGregor and boxing champion Floyd Mayweather Jr., Dana White announced his intention to enter the world of professional boxing under the "Zuffa Boxing" brand.
 White suggested that the existing boxing promotion landscape was "broken" and needed a centralized, promoter-driven model similar to the Ultimate Fighting Championship (UFC), of which White was then president.
 Despite media attention and the sale of branded merchandise, Zuffa Boxing's launch was repeatedly delayed.

+In September 2024, Boxing OpCo, LLC was set up as a corporate entity by Saudi entertainment company Sela, aimed at establishing a structured presence in professional boxing.

-On June 18, 2025, Dana White officially announced that the UFC's parent company TKO Group Holdings (TKO) would enter the boxing industry under the Zuffa Boxing name, reviving the brand White had originally teased in 2017.
+On June 18, 2025, Dana White officially announced that Sela and the UFC's parent company TKO would enter the boxing industry under the Zuffa Boxing name, reviving the brand White had originally teased in 2017.
 The announcement was made public through an interview with Sports Business Journal in which White reiterated that Zuffa Boxing aimed to apply the UFC's promotional model to professional boxing.
 The branding of TKO's boxing venture as "Zuffa Boxing" was confirmed by additional outlets the following day.
+The company had been officially incorporated as Boxing OpCo, LLC back in September 2024.

-Shortly after the announcement, it was revealed that TKO would be the lead promoter of the super middleweight fight between Canelo Álvarez and Terence Crawford, scheduled for September 13, 2025, at Allegiant Stadium in Paradise, Nevada.
-The bout, which was streamed globally via Netflix, was organized in partnership with Saudi entertainment company Sela with the backing of Turki Al-Sheikh, Chairman of the General Entertainment Authority of Saudi Arabia.
-On June 23, 2025, The Ring Magazine formally announced that the Canelo vs. Crawford fight would serve as the inaugural event under the Zuffa Boxing banner.
+Shortly after the announcement, it was revealed that Zuffa Boxing would be the lead promoter of the super middleweight fight between Canelo Álvarez and Terence Crawford, scheduled for September 13, 2025, at Allegiant Stadium in Paradise, Nevada.
+The bout, which was streamed globally via Netflix, was organized in partnership with Zuffa Boxing's parent company Sela with the backing of The Ring Magazine and Turki Al-Sheikh, Chairman of the General Entertainment Authority of Saudi Arabia.
 On September 29, 2025, it was announced that Zuffa Boxing had signed a media rights agreement with Paramount Skydance for their events to air on the Paramount+ streaming service with selected events to be simulcast on CBS.

+Zuffa Boxing's first event under the Paramount Skydance partnership, Zuffa Boxing 01, took place on January 23, 2026 at the Meta Apex in the Las Vegas Valley, a day prior to UFC 324.
+On February 26, it was announced by TKO president Mark Shapiro that Zuffa Boxing would promote the heavyweight boxing match between Tyson Fury and Arslanbek Makhmudov in London, England, which Netflix streamed on April 11, 2026.
+In May 2026, the UFC announced that Zuffa Boxing 07 would be held at the Bournemouth International Centre in Bournemouth, Dorset, England on June 6, marking the first mainline "Numbered" Zuffa Boxing event to be held outside of the United States and outside of the Meta Apex.

+On July 9, 2026, Zuffa Boxing signed a landmark, multi-fight promotional deal with undefeated four-division world champion Shakur Stevenson, the company's highest-profile acquisition since its launch by Dana White and Turki Al-Sheikh.
+The promotion intends to utilize its external partnerships to feature Stevenson in high-profile cross-promotional bouts against top-tier opponents.